arangoml/arangopipe/README.md

     <!--- ![Test Data Generation](test_data_generation.png) --->
     <img src="test_data_generation.png" height="400">
   Read the section, "Arangopipe User Interface Application", for details about the features of the **Arangopipe** user interface.

 6. The *tensorflow* and *torch* containers contain examples of using **Arangopipe** with common tools in a machine learning stack.
+Examples that show **Arangopipe** can be used with *hyperopt*, *sklearn* and *mlfow* are provided.
 To get the details of where these examples are located in the container, use the links below.
 These links provide a brief description of each example.

     Tensorflow: